-That’s me: Caluã Pataca, a 33 year old luso-brazilian.
-Yes, I used to play in a band, but since I finished college I’ve mainly worked as a designer-entrepreneur — along with some friends, I started Preface, an agency that since 2006 has worked with dozens of clients in fields such as education, business intelligence, sociology, research, culture, art, etc.
+That’s me: Caluã Pataca, a 35 year old luso-brazilian.
+Yes, I used to play in a band, but since I finished college I’ve mainly worked as a designer-entrepreneur — along some friends, I started Preface, an agency that since 2006 has worked with dozens of clients in fields such as education, business intelligence, sociology, research, culture, art, etc.

 I often deal with conflicting demands — the goals of the client, bounds and possibilities of technology, budget, and time, what the user values, etc. The challenge and beauty of work as a designer as I see it is just that: the creation of artifacts that manage to balance different (and sometimes) conflicting needs.

 In Preface, I have led small teams in various projects.
 I have also been responsible for smaller, specific, roles.
 Depending on the project, there has been close collaboration with teams from the client — their own developers, business people, researchers, teachers, students, users, etc. All this to say: I’m used to collaborating with diverse teams, learning from people in disciplines different from mine.

 I’m always willing to try new ideas and processes.
 I love design and its intricacies — typography, layout, color, white-space, etc. However, not rarely I was close to, or responsible for, the financial well-being of projects I’ve worked on, meaning I have felt the consequences of being too precious in the wrong stages...
 I’m sometimes wary of some of my own cravings.